Tuesday, June 20, 2006

 You do Dumbass Presidents, I'll do Belgian Beers

 Whilst I am getting this off my chest, this motley crew are also a blight on most World Cup Half Time Breaks.
-C*cks the lot of them.
-Talk Sport, Talk B*ll*cks more like.

 Anyway, I seem to be back on the Google listings after seemingly being barred, I might be able to get my lebanese friends back now.